Started February 2014

 Aim: To create a playback theatre company for people with disabilities, uniting support agencies and to do performances for the public.

 We did it!
-Four years later in 2017 and we are thriving and loving our public performances.
+Six years and counting!
+We are thriving and loving our public performances.

 What is playback?

 Playback Theatre is a social and interactive form of theatre that enables audience members to share real life moments and stories and see them transformed into live improvised theatre, reflected back to you with a combination of integrity, pathos and humour.

 This work is for actors, musicians and for ANYONE who wants to explore creative and playful performance.

 Playback in its nature is the most inclusive of art forms.
 Based in improvisation it uses the tools of spontaneity, eye contact, confidence and communication while providing a structured form to present this work.